hydr0nium/ctf_writeups/faustctf2024/secretchannel.md

 	return crypto.randomBytes(n).toString('hex');
 }
 ```
 We can find these three function in there.
-One to create a randomToken, one to encrypt JSON data, and one to verify the integrity of the data via an HMAC.
+One to create a randomToken, one to encrypt JSON data, and one to verify the integrity of the data via a HMAC.

 First lets check out the token creation:
 ```ts